This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 One Nimman is a shopping centre and retail space handily located just across the road from Maya Lifestyle Shopping Centre and Think Park – it is easy to find, just look for the Italian bell tower!

-That’s right, One Nimman is a little different from other Chiang Mai shopping centres – it has cobbled streets, town squares plus a beautiful Italian style street (avenue) of chic shops and coffee bars / cafes – it actually feels kinda like the Bellagio in Las Vegas (faux Italy).
+That’s right, One Nimman is a little different from other Chiang Mai shopping centres – it has cobbled streets, town squares plus a beautiful Italian style street (known as One Street) of chic shops and coffee bars / cafes – it actually feels kinda like the Bellagio in Las Vegas (faux Italy).

 Nimman Night markets, Chiang Mai